kibambe-0167/kibambe-0167/README.md

 ### :man_technologist: About Me :

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on some personal apps and data science research
 - 🌱 I’m currently learning java .
 And continous improvement on statistics and data science. ...
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->